Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/Platform as a service (PaaS) - Heroku/Advanced - Run Heroku SSH.md

 ## 2. SSH into a Running Dyno with `heroku ps:exec`

-Heroku’s `ps:exec` feature lets you open an SSH session directly into a dyno that’s already running your app—handy for live debugging or inspecting the exact environment your users see.
+Heroku’s `ps:exec` feature lets you open an **SSH session directly into a dyno that’s already running your app**—handy for live debugging or inspecting the exact environment your users see.

 ### 🔧 Setup